MatthewYong/saitama-dainingu/README.md

 ## Key Issues
 ### W3C Markup Validator
-- No errors were found on W3C Markup Validator
+- No errors or warnings were found on index.html, about.html and gallery.html

 ### W3C CSS Validator
+- No errors or warnings were found on index.html, about.html and gallery.html
+- Errors and warnings were related to Bootstrap and can be ignored

 ### Browser and mobile testing
 - Issues were found on Internet Explorer: